lhurr/SAVOUR/README.md

    - Press `w` to open in web browser

 > Note: Make sure you have Node.js, npm, and Expo CLI installed on your system before starting.
+> Thank you for trying out SAVOUR, we appreciate any and all feedback!